iotaledger/hive.go/README.md

 log = logger.NewLogger('myNewLoggerName')
 ```

+### Activating deadlock detection

+To replace the mutexes in the `syncutils` package with [Go deadlock](https://github.com/sasha-s/go-deadlock), use the `deadlock` build flag to compiling your program.

 ## Supporting the project

 If this library has been useful to you and you feel like contributing, consider submitting a [bug report](https://github.com/iotaledger/hive.go/issues/new), [feature request](https://github.com/iotaledger/hive.go/issues/new) or a [pull request](https://github.com/iotaledger/hive.go/pulls/).